Responseless/GaragePi/README.md

 #### May 2021 Update - mRaRn

-- Added Configuration to hide timed buttons
+- Added Configuration to hide timed buttons, set time for each button before re-triggering.
+This can be used to stop a gate opening, or auto-close etc.
-- Used with my gate now instead of a Garage door so timed events are shorter so I may add user configurable later.
-- Upgraded some dependencies for security and other reasons as they were outdated and would not clean install automatically anymore.
+- Upgraded some dependencies for security and other reasons as they were outdated and would not clean install automatically anymore (fixed).

 #### Dec 2019 Update - mRaRn